szn-app/donation-web-platform/docs/development.md

 ## tests:
 - direct `main` branch commits skips testing.
-- PR requests trigger tests.
+- PR requests trigger tests (either on direct commits or merges from other branch).